-The newly-forming Polaris Multi Academy Trust in West Yorkshire seeks two non-executive directors/trustees possessing extensive finance and/or accountancy skills to join its board.
+The newly-forming Polaris Multi Academy Trust in West Yorkshire seeks a non-executive director/trustee possessing extensive finance and/or accountancy skills to join its board.
 Board meetings will be held in Rastrick, West Yorkshire, when safe to do so.

 A newly-forming academy trust comprising four schools in the Calderdale area of West Yorkshire, The Polaris Multi Academy Trust is being established through the successful application of Rastrick High School to become a sponsor academy and the adoption, through a voluntary transfer, of the schools within Brighter Futures Academy Trust.
 The Polaris MAT's intention is to grow and develop over time, focusing on the Calderdale, Kirklees and Bradford areas.
 The trust seeks to add significant financial knowledge and expertise to its board with the recruitment of up to two trustees/non-executives possessing extensive experience in financial management and/or accounting.
 The roles will begin in September 2021.
 Board meetings will be held in Rastrick, West Yorkshire, when safe to do so.

-The board seeks two business leaders with board level experience in
+The board seeks a business leader with board level experience in